Lexington's MLK Day Celebration | Jan. 15, 2024

-This year’s MLK Celebration will be on January 16th beginning with the annual Freedom March at 1 p.m. and concluding with the powerful Commemorative Program held at the Central Bank Center at 2 p.m.
-We will celebrate the 50th anniversary of Lexington’s annual city-wide observance of the Martin Luther King, Jr. Holiday, making it one of the oldest such programs in the country.
+This year’s MLK Holiday Celebration will be on Jan.
+15, 2024 beginning with the annual Freedom March at 1 p.m. and concluding with the powerful commemorative program held at the Central Bank Center at 2 p.m.
 The March begins and ends at the Central Bank Center in downtown Lexington.

 “This storied event has been praised by media commentators and several of our illustrious speakers as ‘one of the best in the country for its consistent record of presenting thoughtful, timely and creatively uplifting programs’”, said Chester Grundy, MLK Day Event Chairperson since 1974.
 “We look forward to celebrating with our community and invite everyone to come together on Jan.
 15.”